The History and Risks of Reinforcement Learning and Human Feedback: Solutions

 \section{Solutions}

-\paragraph{Evaluation of reward model capabilities} While the process of curating pairwise or batched reward model data is labor intensive and broad in scope, the impact of the relatively simple training loss should be measured after training.
-The most common evaluation technique is to hold out data from the training set and measure the final model's agreement with the data, but this does not control for the complex nature of the dataset.
+\paragraph{Evaluation of reward model capabilities} The most common evaluation technique for reward models is to hold out data from the training set and measure the final model's agreement with the data, but this does not control for the complex nature of the dataset or encourage cross-intuition comparisons.
 The evaluation score is unlikely to illuminate any conflicts in the data that arise from aggregating over inputs from multiple individuals or contexts.
-This necessitates building more controlled examples to interpret whether the design objective of differentiating better from worse text is achieved.
+This necessitates building more controlled examples to interpret whether the objective of differentiating better from worse text is achieved.
 Taking inspiration from recent advancements in evaluating instruction- and chat-tuned LLMs~\citep{zheng2023judging}, where the existing academic benchmarks from the natural language processing literature were incomplete for evaluating modern models like GPT4~\citep{chang2023survey}, the community should evaluate reward models in a manner analogous to their use.
 One specific example exists in recent work, a benchmark to evaluate reward model consistency~\citep{shen2023trickle}, as its ability to maintain consistent scores over changes to text that do not alter meaning, but many more tools are needed to cover the many use cases of RLHF models.

-Similar to MT Bench~\citep{zheng2023judging}, a benchmark for LLM capabilities over multi-turn conversations, we can construct representative examples across a variety of categories for the model (e.g. reasoning, generation ability, factuality, etc.).
-To do so, we must generate a series of prompts with a chosen and rejected response.
-The benchmark score would be the average accuracy at returning a higher scalar reward for chosen instead of rejected samples.
+Similar to MT Bench~\citep{zheng2023judging}, a benchmark for LLM capabilities over multi-turn conversations, we can construct representative examples across a variety of categories for the model (e.g. reasoning, generation ability, factuality, etc.) to evaluate the reward signal.

-\paragraph{Evaluation of reward model safety} The primary means for evaluating the safety, toxicity, and potential harms of LLMs is a process known as red-teaming, which entails focused attempts to prompt the language model into a broad array of harmful behaviors~\citep{casper2023explore}.
-Red-teaming for generative models is primarily separated into two axes, attack vectors and harms.
-Evaluation of reward models can easily be developed as a subset of red-teaming techniques to identify if the model successfully downweights requests for harm or toxicity.